polyformproject/commercial.polyformproject.org/terms.md

 ## Software Copyright License

-The vendor grants the customer and each authorized user a standard license for any copyrights in the software that the vendor can license, to copy, install, back up, and use the software as allowed under this agreement.
+The vendor grants the customer{{#customer=organization}} and each authorized user{{/customer=organization}} a standard license for any copyrights in the software that the vendor can license, to copy, install, back up, and use the software as allowed under this agreement.

 ## Software Patent License

-The vendor grants the customer and each authorized user a standard license for any patents the vendor can license or becomes able to license, to use the software as allowed under this agreement.
+The vendor grants the customer{{#customer=organization}} and each authorized user{{/customer=organization}} a standard license for any patents the vendor can license or becomes able to license, to use the software as allowed under this agreement.

 ## Documentation Copyright License

-The vendor grants the customer and each authorized user a standard license for any copyrights in the documentation that the vendor can license, to read, back up, and copy the documentation.
+The vendor grants the customer{{#customer=organization}} and each authorized user{{/customer=organization}} a standard license for any copyrights in the documentation that the vendor can license, to read, back up, and copy the documentation.

 ## Standard License Terms